LukeGrahamLandry/franca/docs/comptime.md

 Here we're genenerating code that when run will generate ir to include in a different program.

 You could probably do this in Zig but you'd have to write your code carefully to not dynamiclly allocate memory, etc.
+(ie. you cannot in fact "Call any function at compile-time.").
-Here it's just regular code i already had .
+Here the parsing part is just regular code O already had lying around for running qbe's .ssa test files.

-In rust, macros are done at the token level so you can have things that don't parse and then pass that as input to a seperate program to generate some new tokens.
+See backend/meta/template.fr for the convoluted macro that converts ir into emit() calls and splices in placeholders so it can interact with surrounding expressions.

 ## Reflection to Generate Shaders